nuria-bosch/nuria-bosch.github.io/_pages/about.md

 Some of the projects I've worked on and/or I'm interested in include:

-- Acquisition of functional categories (including cartographic categories) from a neo-emergentist perspective).
+- Acquisition of functional categories (including cartographic categories) from a neo-emergentist perspective.
 - Acquisition of illocutionary complementisers in Ibero-Romance and Italian.
 - Foundations of functional/extended projections (theoretically and developmentally).
 - Null subjects in Dinka (Nilotic).